marioizquierdo/enablePlaceholder/README.md

   * `enablePlaceholder(options)`: The basic method that makes the element to simulate the HTML5 placeholder behavior.
   * `updatePlaceholder(new_placeholder_text, options)`: Change or add the placeholder attribute text, and update the value of the field if it is showing the placeholder text.
-  * `showPlaceholder(options)`: Rarely needed, it shows the placeholder attribute if the value is empty.
+  * `clearPlaceholder(options)` and `showPlaceholder(options)`: Rarely needed, they show or hide the placeholder if there is no text in the input field.
-  * `clearPlaceholder(options)`: If the field is showing the placeholder text, then it's removed.

 Options: